ghtorrent/ghtorrent.org/faq.md

 the context of GHTorrent, these are emails and real names.

 As of Mar 2016, GHTorrent does not distribute any personal information by default.

-Researchers whose research requires access to personal data can use [this form](pers-data.html) to obtain it.
+Researchers whose research required access to personal data could use [this form](pers-data.html) to obtain it. **As of May 2018, and due to GDPR, this is not possible any more.**

 #### _Can I get more information?_

 Yes.
-Please read the following Slidedeck.
+Please see the following Slidedeck.
 If you are still in doubt, please contact us.

 <div style="width: 50%;margin-left:auto;margin-right:auto;">
 <script async class="speakerdeck-embed" data-id="1c64fd1e7dfe4032aff246b2dd1195bf" data-ratio="1.33333" src="//speakerdeck.com/assets/embed.js"></script>
 </div>